 What is the safe dosage for Ashwagandha?

-Whilst users are reported to take up to 1,000mg daily, there are no safety studies to define the optimal or safe dosage for Ashwagandha.
+Taking 1,000mg of Ashwagandha may increase the risk of liver injury.
+According to UK health authorities, there are no safety limit established to determine a safe dosage for Ashwagandha.
 Most studies showed that individuals taking between 400mg to 500mg of ashwagandha appear to be at risk of liver damage, as evident in the patient reports.
-Although some of these reported liver injury cases are rare, the rising of liver injury from asymptomatic cases spark concerns on the safety of the current dosing protocols.
+Although some of these reported liver injury cases are rare, the asymptomatic cases sparked greater concerns on the safety of the current dosing protocols.

 How long should I take Ashwagandha?